roman-milk/roman-milk.github.io/me-my-slutwife-and.md

- ****** Me, My Slutwife &amp; Tim ****** byNonStopFunGuy© "Hah!"
+===

+"Hah!"
 At first she thought it was a joke, but on second thought, she had promised she might call me.
 So, with her boyfriend still straddling her, sticking his big erection over her face, she dialed our home number and waited.
 Her eyes stared past the eight inches of manhood, instead looking higher up to Tim's pretty face.

  "Hello?"
 I didn't recognize the number, but something in me told me it might be Kitty.
 I held up the remote and put the TV on mute, but keeping the soccer game playing.